openlegend/core-rules/README.md

 **2016 / 11 / 23**
+-   `Aid` boon and `Demoralized` bane now mirror each other in Power Level and effect
 -   Tweaks to `Restoration` boon now allow it to function correctly with `Boon Focus` feat

 **2016 / 11 / 15**